 Since the film was screened at the Cannes Film Festival last May, it has been slightly re-edited.
 Why did you do that?

 [Luc Dardenne] In all, we cut about seven and a half minutes.
 We had reached a point when we had to look at the film from a different angle; as a spectator, you’re less involved now in the chronological order of what happens in Jenny’s life [character played by Adèle Haenel], but you’re more focused on what’s really going on in her head.
 Things are more in perspective now, and the film is exactly as we want it.
 When we were in Cannes, we still had some doubts.
-The reason for re-editing the film and for getting things right now, is also because for the very first time, we didn’t take any time off between shooting and editing the film.
-We kept on working and became sort of prisoners of our own schedule: we were so involved and fascinated with our own work and what we were doing – it’s like you’re totally absorbed by own rhythm.
+The reason for re-editing the film right now is also because, for the very first time, we didn’t take any time off between shooting and editing the film.
+We kept on working and became sort of prisoners of our own schedule: we were so involved and fascinated with our own work and what we were doing—it’s like you’re totally absorbed by our rhythm.

 Is there a reason why the main character in “La fille inconnue” is once again a woman?